How to Make Coffee with a Stovetop Percolator

 Again, you’ll want a coarse grind for your stovetop percolator, almost as coarse as the stuff you’d use in a French press coffee maker.
 So make sure your grinder can handle that before we get going.

-Now, the the dance begins when you get your coffee to water ratio just right.
+The dance begins when you get your coffee to water ratio just right.
 Like matching up partners for a tango, your coffee and your water need to groove together in harmony.
-HINT: one tablespoon of coffee per cup of water is a good starting point.
+HINT: One tablespoon of coffee per cup of water is a good starting point.

 Ready for some action?
 Think of this as the Waltz part of your coffee dance.
 Stay with the rhythm and when it’s time to step, just do it.

 Follow the step-by-step instructions and patiently heat up your percolator.
-It’s a little slower than a drip coffee maker, sure, but the result is stronger coffee.
-It’s worth the wait.
+Sure, it’s a little slower than a drip coffee maker.
+But the result is stronger coffee; and it’s worth the wait.

 Brewing coffee using a stovetop percolator is about getting the most out of your beans.
-Embrace the time it takes, it only enhances the anticipation.
+Embrace the time it takes.
 You’ll be sipping a rich, full-bodied brew soon enough.

 You can start with a medium-high heat.
 When you see the water just begin to bubble into the glass globe, then you can reduce your heat to low.